slowernews/wisdom-tldr/chapters/chapter_1_self.md

 The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.

 If you feel powerless/being dominated you will be chronically stressed.

+If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
 -->